 In addition, RDRR enables the integration of CPUC-jurisdictional emergency responsive demand response resource programs.
 RDRRs can economically bid and be dispatched in the day-ahead market but only be dispatched for reliability in the real-time market.
 RDRRs cannot offer or self-provide Ancillary Services or submit RUC availability bids.
-The RDRR bid option is set at 5 minute and RDRRs are not eligible to change the bid dispatchable option to a 60 or 15 minute.
-RDRR participation is limited to CPUC-jurisdiction programs and capped by the amount of MWs that count for Resource Adequacy (RA) based on a CPUC settlement agreement.
+WEIM balancing authority areas may use the RDRR model assuming they have approval from their local regulatory authority and meet the requirements of RDRR participation.